certbot/certbot/docs/using.rst

 renewed.
 For example, if you have a single certificate obtained using the standalone_ plugin, you might need to stop the webserver before renewing so standalone can bind to the necessary ports, and then restart it after the plugin is finished.
-For more informaton on hooks please refer to the hooks_ section.
+For more information on hooks please refer to the hooks_ section.

 If you're sure that this command executes successfully without human